 Qualifying patients may be offered swing beds for a longer stay at the hospital, receiving exceptional, patient-centered care.
 Having a few extra days before discharge gives you and your family more time to adapt to a new care plan and keep you as safe and healthy as possible.
 With pain management and an expert staff of therapists and nurses, our swing bed services lower the chance of another hospital stay.

-Medicare permits certain small, rural hospitals to use their hospital beds either for acute care or skilled care.
-The term “swing bed” refers to a physician’s ability to “swing” patients from one level of care to another while staying in the same facility.
+The Centers for Medicare and Medicaid (CMS) permit certain small rural hospitals to use its beds as needed, either for acute care or skilled care, hence the term “swing bed,” as physicians may “swing” patients from one level of care to another while staying in the same facility.

 Medicare will cover swing bed care if you: